shubham-execideas/youuBlog/src/blog/welcome-to-digital-health-devices-meet-your-digital-twin-1.md

 description: >+
   Digital Health is one of the fastest growing technologies in healthcare.
-Edge devices, or remote digital electronics, can measure patient progress, actively or passively, and send those signals to care providers.
-Or they can simply help keep the patient aware of their personal health or even find their digital health "twin".
+Edge devices, or remote digital electronics, can measure patient progress, actively or passively, and instantly send those signals to care providers.
+This data, collected by patients introduces exciting advances in "digital twins" science that can predict which characteristics may determine outcome success, or failure.

 date: 2023-02-28T12:08:49+05:30
 tags: